-Payment team as a service is the name Corefy uses referring to payment guidance and support it provides to its clients.
+Payment team as a service is how Corefy refers to the payment guidance and support it provides its clients.
 Based on our payment expertise, we perform tasks varying from daily operations to forming feature requests, solving issues with providers, developing payment expansion strategies, and more.

 The primary aim of this service stems from a lack of payment knowledge.
 It precludes businesses from using the opportunities the modern payment industry and technologies offer.
-Corefy’s well-trained specialists help businesses fill that gap.
+Corefy’s well-trained specialists help companies to fill that gap.

 We assign a dedicated Account Manager to each client.
-The Manager establishes communication with a client and their team, offers initial training and product-specific learning paths to help clients get settled and adopt the best practices.
-Our Managers are always there to answer clients’ questions and help them solve any issue occurring.
+The Manager establishes communication with a client and their team and offers initial training and product-specific learning paths to help clients settle and adopt the best practices.
+Our Managers are always there to answer clients' questions and help them solve any issue occurring.
 They work with our R&D and Business Development specialists to help clients reach their business goals faster.

 Three client cases in point

 The payment team as a service concept may seem vague unless you see what that team actually does and what kind of support you can expect.
 Let's elaborate on this a bit.

 Here are three of Corefy's client pains our payment team helped them solve.